Ugandan Culture – Rich and Diverse – not to be missed

 A great couple of hours to stretch your legs on a long journey.

 Thousands gather from Uganda and nearby Kenya.
-More and more visitors to Uganda also attend this important time of change in the lives of young boys.
+More and more visitors to Uganda also attend this critical time of change in the lives of young boys.

 The ceremonies take place starting in August and now to as long as December of the even year.

-This rite of passage is an important time for the Bagisu People and Tourists have seen it as a time of cultural learning while visiting diverse Uganda – the pearl of Africa.
+This rite of passage is an essential time for the Bagisu People and Tourists have seen it as a time of cultural learning while visiting diverse Uganda – the pearl of Africa.

-An actual stadium is being built in order to facilitate the event.
+An actual stadium is being built to facilitate the event.

 Today, the Chief Rabbi is a member of parliament elected by all the people of the area and not just the Abayudaya.